maiconrocha/amazon-ecs-configmaps-example/README.md

 ### Example

-The examples repository contains a simple nginx example.
+The examples repository contains a simple apache example.
 The directory contains a cloudformation template with a Task Definition, as well as an `index.html` file.
-In the walk through we will deploy an nginx container to ECS using the upstream nginx image, we will also deploy a second container in the ECS Task, the init container.
-The init container will download the `index.html` from Amazon S3 and place it in the nginx container at runtime.
+In the walk through we will deploy an apache container to ECS using the upstream apache image, we will also deploy a second container in the ECS Task, the init container.
+The init container will download the `index.html` from Amazon S3 and place it in the apache container at runtime.

 > Remember this index.html file could be any static configuration file that you
 > want to pass into a workload at runtime.
 The example is simplistic by design,